-I never believed I’d end up being a copywriter for twenty-plus years on three continents, run two and a half marathons, learn to teach yoga in India, Canada, Austria and the Czech Republic — and actually teach it in Australia (Good idea Wendy!), Canada and Malta.
-They all just seemed like good ideas at the time.
+I never thought I’d end up being a copywriter for twenty-plus years on three continents, run two and a half marathons, train to teach yoga in India, Canada, Austria and the Czech Republic — and actually teach it in Australia, Canada and Malta.
+They just seemed like good ideas at the time.

 I still have moments when I think that if anyone ever finds out that not a single word I’ve written, graphic I’ve created or creative I’ve directed was blessed by a single moment in a university, college or trade school (except for some Quark Xpress night classes at the Nova Scotia College of Art and Design) it’s going to be all over.

 But stars like Avinash Kaushik talk about impostor syndrome in public, so I get by.

 I’m not sure what’s next, and I still suck at uncertainty, which is very unbecoming a yoga teacher, but I do have a handful of places I go back to on impossible impostor days:

 - Bird by Bird, “Some Instructions on Writing and Life” by Anne Lamott